miguelc3/PSR_TestAssignment3/README.md

 Starting the game means you have to put the robots in automatic mode, for that just insert the code:<br>
 <code>roslaunch p_g11_bringup auto_driver.launch</code><br><br>

-###

-## Referee
+### Referee
 There couldn't be a game without a referee, so there is node provided by our teacher which evaluates multiple parameters of the game like for example, if a player gets caught, and gives/takes points accordingly.<br>
 To play the game you need to run this program using this command:<br>
 <code>rosrun th_referee th_referee</code><br><br>

-## The Game
+### The Game
 Now that you have everithing working you can just watch the game.
 In the terminal where you are running the referee is where the results will appear.
-There you can see the team scores, individual and also the best hunter and best survivor.<br>
+There you can see the team scores, individual and also the best hunter and best survivor. <br><br>
-By pressing this link you can see an example of the game working.
+By pressing this [link](https://youtu.be/_iph7fTkby4) you can see an example of the game working.<br>
+The simulation time of the game lasts around 9 min, but the real time is 80 seconds.
+This happens because the program runs very slowly on our computers.

 ## Contributors